sisshiki1969/monoruby/README.md

 ## Features

 - register-based bytecode.
-- bytecode executer (virtual machine) written in x86-64 assembly (yes, we currently support only x86-64!).
+- bytecode executor (virtual machine) written in x86-64 assembly (yes, we currently support only x86-64!).
 - a compact and fast just-in-time compiler. (internally using self-made dynamic assembler [monoasm](https://github.com/sisshiki1969/monoasm))

 ## Status of this project